ON THIS PAGE: You will learn about how doctors describe AML. This is called the subtype. Use the menu to see other pages.

-M0: Myeloblastic without differentiation
+- M0: Myeloblastic without differentiation

-M1: Myeloblastic without maturation
+- M1: Myeloblastic with little or no maturation

-M2: Myeloblastic with maturation
+- M2: Myeloblastic with maturation

-M5a: Monocytic without differentiation (monoblastic)
+- M5a: Monocytic without differentiation (monoblastic)

-M5b: Monocytic with differentiation
+- M5b: Monocytic with differentiation

+AML is also classified by the cytogenetic, or chromosome, changes found in the leukemia cells.
 Certain chromosomal changes are closely matched with the morphology of the AML cells.
-More importantly, the chromosomal changes help doctors determine the best treatment options because these changes can sometimes predict how well treatment will work.
+More importantly, the chromosomal changes help doctors determine the best treatment options because these changes can sometimes predict how well intensive treatment will work.
 Chromosomal changes are commonly grouped according to the likelihood that treatment will work against the subtype of AML.

 Some of the most common chromosomal changes are grouped as follows:

 Favorable.
-Chromosomal changes associated with successful treatment include abnormalities of chromosome 16 at bands p13 and q22 [inv(16)(p13q22)], a translocation (exchange of genetic material) between chromosomes 8 and 21 [t(8;21)].
+Chromosomal changes associated with more successful treatment include abnormalities of chromosome 16 at bands p13 and q22 [t(16;16)(p13;q22), inv(16)(p13q22)] and a translocation between chromosomes 8 and 21 [t(8;21)].

 Unfavorable.
-Examples of chromosomal changes that are associated with less successful treatment with a low chance of curing the AML include extra copies of chromosomes 8 or 13 [for example, trisomy 8 (+8)], deletion of all or part of chromosomes 5 or 7, complex change on many chromosomes, and changes to chromosome 3 at band q26.
+Examples of chromosomal changes that are associated with less successful treatment or with a low chance of curing the AML include extra copies of chromosomes 8 or 13 [for example, trisomy 8 (+8)], deletion of all or part of chromosomes 5 or 7, complex changes on many chromosomes, and changes to chromosome 3 at band q26.